ihr-it-projekt/DayZModsInfo/DayZLife/Readme.md

 ### Shop Robbery
     - players can rob the shop
     - Cops get a starting notifiocation
-    - Cops can get a message where the shop is raided and who is the raider
+    - Cops can get a message where (Map in message menu) the shop is raided and who is the raider

 ### legal and illegal harvest of resources.